-Add to the list of President Grant’s already amazing legacy, easily being one of the best if not the best President in history, his legacy of environmentalism mixed with civil rights.
+Add to the list of Ulysses Grant’s already amazing legacy (easily being the best American General and one of the best if not the best President in history) his environmentalism mixed with civil rights: deployment of Black mounted federal soldiers to protect nature (and invent mountain biking).

-The US Army assigned them protective duty in newly created “national parks” before a National Park Service existed.
+The first U.S. rangers included Black Americans, known at the time as Buffalo Soldiers.
+The U.S. Army had assigned them protective duty over newly created “national parks” before a National Park Service existed.

-It was in the mid-1890s — a period noted for the “Wheelmen” advocacy in creating roads — that bicycles were explored as transportation even for the US Army.
+The mid-1890s — a period noted for the “Wheelmen” advocacy in creating roads — is when bicycles also were being explored as rugged all-terrain transportation even for the U.S. Army.

-Thus, as it was just pointed out to me by Bilal A. Salaam, in the earliest days of modern cycling a team of eight black soldiers rode the American mountains.
+Thus, as it was just pointed out to me by Bilal A. Salaam, in the earliest days of modern cycling a team of eight Black soldiers can be credited with inventing how to reliably ride American mountains (and hills and everything dirt including gravel and mud).

-Fort Missoula’s Buffalo Soldier Bicycle Corps in the 1890s rode Yellowstone as well as a jaw-dropping 1,900-miles from Fort Missoula, Montana, to Saint Louis, Missouri in 40 days with few roads.
+Fort Missoula’s Buffalo Soldier Bicycle Corps in fact trained and tested eight men in a wild Yellowstone, then set out with twelve more men on a jaw-dropping 1,900-miles from Fort Missoula, Montana, to Saint Louis, Missouri.

 Major General Nelson A. Miles, as Army Commander-in-Chief, expressed his interest by recommending that one full regiment be equipped with bicycles in 1892, and that existing troops at different posts around the country use bicycles to obtain a thorough knowledge of their own country, especially the topographical features, conditions of the roads, sources of supplies, and all information of military importance.